lewisgoku/Excel-Project/README.md

 # Excel Project: Coffee Shop Sales

+### Project Overview
 ---
-### Project Overview
-This data analysis project aims to provide insights into an e-commerce company's sales performance over the past year.
-By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.
+This data analysis project aims to provide insights into the sales performance of a fictional coffee shop over a four-year period.
+By examining various aspects of the sales data, we intend to identify trends, make data-driven recommendations, and gain a deeper understanding of the coffee shop's overall performance.
 ![image](https://github.com/user-attachments/assets/aa187afd-a182-4db0-9a0c-bd9d094706c0)
 ![Screenshot_OrderTable](https://github.com/user-attachments/assets/ddace4b4-6b6f-49cc-bbf0-acb984da1e73)

-### Data and Analysis Sources
-Sales Data: The primary dataset used for this analysis is the "coffeeOrdersData.xlsx" file, which contains detailed information about customers and products for the fictional Coffee Shop.
-The Orders worksheet is derived as follow;

 ### Tools
 - Microsoft Excel - Data Cleaning, Analysis and Visualization
   - [Download here](https://www.microsoft.com/en-ca/microsoft-365/excel)

-### Data Analysis
+### Data Sources and Analysis
-Include some exciting code/features worked with
+The main dataset for this analysis is the "coffeeOrdersData.xlsx" file, which includes detailed information about customers and products for the fictional Coffee Shop.
+The Orders worksheet is derived as follows:
 ```Excel
 Customer Name = XLOOKUP(C2,customers!$A$1:$A$1001,customers!$B$1:$B$1001,,0)
 ```